 I was in the NAVY during the war, during World War II, a large part of the time at sea, as an executive officer and commanding officer of antisubmarine warfare vessels.

-Since that time my only connection with the services has been with the Air Force as Assistant Secretary for Materiel, beginning in October, 1955; as Under Secretary of the Air Force, beginning in August, 1959; and Secretary, as of December of 1959.
+Since that time my only connection with the services has been with the Air Force as Assistant Secretary for Material, beginning in October, 1955; as Under Secretary of the Air Force, beginning in August, 1959; and Secretary, as of December of 1959.

 Mr. ARENS.
 If you could give us just a capsule-outline of your basic responsibilities and duties, please, sir.